vapvarun/buddypress-polls/README.txt

 = What is the use of Hide results setting provided under general settings section? =

 With hide results setting enabled users can\'t see the poll results before voting.
-They can see the results once they vote on the poll.With hide results setting disabled users can see the poll results before voting.
+They can see the results once they vote on the poll.
+With hide results setting disabled users can see the poll results before voting.

 = What is the use of Poll closing date & time setting provided under general settings section? =

-With Poll closing date & time setting enabled users can set poll closing date and time.With Poll closing date & time setting disabled polls will always remain open for voting.
+With Poll closing date & time setting enabled users can set poll closing date and time.
+With Poll closing date & time setting disabled polls will always remain open for voting.

 = How to show poll activity graph in sidebar? =